MixBus Platinum v1.2

 Output

-The pre-emphasis filter is implemented as a bilinear-transformed analog prototype: H(s) = (1 + s·τ1) / (1 + s·τ2), where τ1 is the emphasis time constant and τ2 = τ1 / 7.94, capping maximum boost at +18 dB.
+The pre-emphasis filter is implemented as a frequency-warped bilinear-transformed analog prototype: H(s) = (1 + s·τ1) / (1 + s·τ2), where τ1 is the emphasis time constant and τ2 = τ1 / 7.94, capping maximum boost at +18 dB.
+Pre-warping at the zero corner frequency ensures the digital filter accurately matches the analog curve up to 15 kHz, eliminating Nyquist-related frequency cramping.
 The output is the pre-emphasized signal; de-emphasis is a receiver function and is not included in the transmit path.

 IMPORTANT If your FM exciter has its own built-in pre-emphasis, it must be disabled to avoid double-emphasis distortion.
 MixBus Platinum handles pre-emphasis internally.